Keys to helping your business prepare for the new year

 SUSTAINED HIGH PERFORMANCE and growth of any organization will be difficult without a good plan that is well executed.

 In the military, leaders who fail to provide good plans with clear objectives and strategies set their troops up to fail.
-No different than leaders in the commercial world.
+No different than leaders in the business world.
 While the consequences of poor planning can be much more severe for military operations, they can be disastrous for businesses, too.

 A good plan needs to highlight what you are building, why the organization exists, the top 3-5 measurable objectives for the year, and how you plan on accomplishing those objectives.